mvolkmann/blog/src/swift/why-swift.md

 It trades requiring parentheses around conditions for mandating braces around code blocks.

-In the examples below, note that the `let` keyword declares a constant (cannot change) and the `var` keyword declares a variable (can change).
+In the examples below, note that:

+- The `let` keyword declares a constant (cannot change).
+- The `var` keyword declares a variable (can change).
+- Literal strings must be surrounded by double quotes.
+- A range of numbers is defined using the `...` or `..<` operator.
+  If a number appears on both sides of the operator, it is a closed range.
+  If a number appears on only one side, it is an open range.

 ### if statement